farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 {% endcapture %}
 {% include /tabs.html id="t5" tab1name="JAVA creation API" tab1content=t5_java tab2name="JSON file" tab2content=t5_json tab3name="Object fields" tab3content=t5_objects %}
 #### VoltageCnec {#voltage-cnecs}
-A VoltageCnec is a CNEC on which we **monitor** the voltage on substations.
-It has the following specificities :
+A VoltageCnec is a CNEC on which we monitor the voltage on substations.
+It has the following specificities:
 - it contains one network element
 - the physical parameter which is monitored by the CNEC is the **voltage**.
 - it must contain at least one threshold, defined in kilovolts.
-A threshold has a mininimum and/or a maximum value.
+A threshold has a minimum and/or a maximum value.

-- it cannot be optimized.
+> 💡  **NOTE**
+> VoltageCnecs currently cannot be optimised by the RAO, but they are monitored by an independent [VoltageMonitoring](/docs/engine/voltage-monitoring) module.

 ##### Create a VoltageCnec
 In FARAO, VoltageCnecs can be created by the java API, or written in the json CRAC internal format, as shown below: